base2Services/shelvery-aws-backups/README.md

 ## Installation and usage

 ### As Cli

+Shelvery is published to PyPI as python package, and can be obtained from there.
+Additionally, you can clone this repository and deploy it as lambda.

 Below is an example for installing shelvery within docker `python:3` image, and doing some configuration steps.